huggingface/community-events/keras-dreambooth-sprint/compute-with-lambda.md

 ```
 It should point to: `/home/ubuntu/miniconda3/envs/my_env/bin/python`

 Running below line in the notebook makes sure that we have installed the version of TensorFlow that supports GPU, and that TensorFlow can detect the GPUs.
 If everything goes right, it should return `True` and a list that consists of a GPU.
 The version should be equal to or greater than 2.11 to support the correct version of keras_cv.
+In our example, it should print 2.12.
 ```python
 import tensorflow as tf
 print(tf.test.is_built_with_cuda())